 This will require ensuring hygiene products are made available to CLD staff, volunteers and service users and are located at accessible points throughout the premises.

 Ventilation is an important factor in mitigating against the risk of aerosol transmission of COVID-19 within indoor environments, where individuals may be in close contact, potentially for longer periods of time.
 Unlike distancing and hand washing, ventilation requirements cannot easily be distilled into one simple approach that everyone can follow.
 It is therefore vitally important that a specific risk assessment is carried out for each indoor premises.
-We published guidance on ventilation in December 2020, to support the mixing of individuals safely in indoor domestic and commercial properties.
-Read the guidance for ventilation.

 If you would like to provide feedback or have any questions related to this guidance please email Elisha.Fisher@gov.scot